gferrer807/gferrer807/README.md

-<h1 align="center">Hi, I'm Giancarlo, but you can call me Geo!</h1>

 ### A little bit about me
 Hello World!
-My name Geo.
+My name is Geo.
 I'm a full-stack engineer.

 ### Past Work